-SUMMARY HISTORICAL FINANCIAL INFORMATION AND NON-IFRS MEASURES
+SUMMARY HISTORICAL FINANCIAL INFORMATION

-The following tables present summary historical consolidated financial and non-IFRS measures as of the dates and for the periods indicated.
+The following tables present summary historical consolidated financial and other data as of the dates and for the periods indicated.
 Our audited annual consolidated financial statements have been prepared under accordance with IFRS, as issued by the IASB.
-The following summarizes historical consolidated financial data as of and for the years ended June 30, 2021 and 2020 have been derived from our audited consolidated financial statements, which are included elsewhere in this prospectus.
-The following summary historical consolidated financial data for the three months ended September 30, 2021 and 2020 and have been derived from our unaudited condensed consolidated financial statements, which are included elsewhere in this prospectus.
+The following summarizes historical consolidated financial data from November 6, 2018 (incorporation date) to June 30, 2019 and as of and for the year ended June 30, 2020 have been derived from our audited consolidated financial statements, which are included elsewhere in this prospectus.
+The following summary historical consolidated financial data for the half year ended December 31, 2019 and as of and for the half year ended December 31, 2020 have been derived from our unaudited condensed consolidated financial statements, which are included elsewhere in this prospectus.
 Our historical results for any prior period are not necessarily indicative of results expected in any future period.
 You should read the consolidated financial data set forth below in conjunction with our consolidated financial statements and the accompanying notes and the information in "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained elsewhere in this prospectus.
 We maintain our books and records and report our financial results in Australian dollars.
 We report our financial results in Australian dollars.
-For the convenience of the reader, we have translated information some of the tables below presented in Australian dollars into U.S. dollars at the noon buying rate of the Federal Reserve Bank of New York on September 30, 2021, which was A\$1.00 to \$0.7228.
+For the convenience of the reader, we have translated information some of the tables below presented in Australian dollars into U.S. dollars at the noon buying rate of the Federal Reserve Bank of New York on December 31, 2020, which was A\$1.00 to \$0.7709.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into U.S. dollars at that or any other exchange rate as of that or any other date.